- What Is Task Management?

 You have to manage your tasks as a group because what comes in next might not be the most important.
 You have to manage your time to spend the right amount of time working on the priority tasks.

-Task management tools let you stay on top of all your work and helps your team hit their deadlines too.
+Task management tools let you stay on top of all your work and help your team hit their deadlines too.
 The benefits of task management are:

 - You can see everything you are working on at once